simtrami/zsh-autoconfig/README.md

 1. Downloads the latest version of [oh-my-zsh](https://ohmyz.sh/#install) and installs it.
 1. Downloads and installs the [Honukai theme](https://github.com/oskarkrawczyk/honukai-iterm-zsh).
 1. Enables the VCS helpers (for git, svn and svk) in the Zsh configuration.
+1. Downloads and installs the [completions plugin](https://github.com/zsh-users/zsh-completions).
+1. Downloads and installs the [autosuggestions plugin](https://github.com/zsh-users/zsh-autosuggestions).
 1. Downloads and installs the [syntax highlighting plugin](https://github.com/zsh-users/zsh-syntax-highlighting).
-1. Downloads and installs the [completions plugin](https://github.com/zsh-users/zsh-completions).
 1. Changes the default shell to Zsh

 ## Re-using the code

 This project is under GPLv2 license.
-You can fork it and change it to your favorite theme and plugins!
+You can fork it and change it with your favorite theme and plugins!

-I know my code is prefectible, and I would love to have your feedback and fixes!
+> I know my code is not perfect and I would love to have your feedback and fixes!